- Measuring Growth

 A value-added model measures how much growth a group of students made relative to the expected growth.
 A group could be all the students in a particular district, school, or classroom, in a specific subject, grade, and year.
 Expected growth is based on how the individual students within the group performed, on average, compared to other students just like them across the state.

-A value-added model then compares a group's actual growth to the expected growth to see if there is evidence that that group made more than, less than, or about the same growth as expected.
+A value-added model then compares a group's actual growth to the expected growth to see whether there is evidence that that group made more than, less than, or about the same growth as expected.

 How is a value-added reporting system useful?